Introduction

 Create and Configure Project

-The first step is to establish a project that the driver can be added to.
+The first step is to establish a project to which the driver can be added.
 Here, a new STM32 project will be created from scratch and the SubGHz peripheral will be enabled.
 An existing project which has been properly configured may also be used.

 In the NVIC Settings tab, check the box to enable the SUBGHZ Radio Interrupt.